 The peer-review process is at the heart of scientific publishing.
-As part of Elsevier's commitment to the protecting the integrity of the scholarly record, Elsevier has an obligation to assist the scientific community in all aspects of publishing ethics, including cases of (suspected) duplicate submission and plagiarism.
+As part of Elsevier's commitment to protecting the integrity of the scholarly record, Elsevier feels a strong obligation to support the scientific community in all aspects of research and publishing ethics.

 We invest in many resources to help educate researchers on how to avoid ethical issues, to detect any issues during the editorial process, to support editors in handling publishing ethics allegations and, if necessary, to correct the scholarly record.

 Cases of suspected plagiarism are rarely limited to one journal or publisher.
 Software solutions, therefore, require cooperation between (ideally) all publishing houses.
 In 2008, Crossref and the STM publishing community came together to develop Crossref Similarity Check, a service that helps editors to verify the originality of papers.
 Crossref Similarity Check is powered by the Ithenticate software from iParadigms, known in the academic community as providers of Turnitin.